EdenWise/hjcrc/HJCSIC.md

 ## Bible Translation

 **Genesis 1** *(Primary, Male-Policy, Reap)* Heaven originally was an all-male institution.
 It lasted a long time and Genesis 1 covers it all---in one giant swath.
 To the Hebrews, men by *taking*, for themselves, create good.
 A rewarded desperate-man *took* so much that the Hebrews refer to him as a "God", "In the beginning *God* created the **heavens** and the **earth**" (Gen 1:1 NIV).
 Heaven was such an attraction it became systematic.
-A man would double a previous desperate man's sin and change one facet of it: day/night, water/sky, land/sea, sun/moon, **man/nature**. ••more "good and evil"[^definition-good] was done••
+A man would double a previous desperate man's sin and change one facet of it: day/night, water/sky, land/sea, sun/moon, **man/nature**.
+The effect it had on nature was large. ••more "good and evil"[^definition-good] was done••

 **Genesis 2** But men taking all the time caused a serious problem: heaven became obvious.